babakhanov/icomoon2sass/README.md

 #### Command line options

 ```
   --font-path PATH      Destination path for font files, defaults to current directory
   --sass-path PATH      Destination path for Sass files, defaults to current directory
   --scss                Use the SCSS syntax
   -c, --compatible      Generate code compatible with Sass 3.2
   --oocss               Generate OOCSS-style classes
+  --demo-path PATH      Copy demo.html from SOURCE to PATH/demo.html
+                        If omitted, the demo file will be ignored
+  --session-path PATH   Copy selection.json from SOURCE to PATH/selection.json
+                        If omitted, the demo file will be ignored
 ```

 #### Ruby options

 The `options` argument to `Icomoon2Sass::run!` accepts a hash with any of the following keys:

 ```
   scss          Boolean     Use the SCSS syntax
   compatible    Boolean     Generate code compatible with Sass 3.2
   oocss         Boolean     Generate OOCSS-style classes
+  demo_path     Boolean/path   If truthy, copy demo.html to the specified path
+  session_path  Boolean/path   If truthy, copy selection.json to the specified path
 ```

 The default value for all options is `false`.